Tyrrrz/RaidTrend/readme.md

 **RaidTrend** is a simple project that pulls historic air raid alert data for Ukrainian cities and regions from [`air_alert_ua` Telegram channel](https://t.me/air_alert_ua).

+You can find my analysis of the data [here](https://observablehq.com/@tyrrrz/raidtrend).

 ## Snapshots

 Data snapshots are generated nightly using GitHub Actions.